-There are a lot of factors that go into calculating the cost of a fat graft treatment.
-One of the most important of these factors is the reason for the graft.
-For example, if you’re applying the fat graft to a lip enhancement, the price will be very different from that of a procedure to augment your breasts or butt.
+There are a lot of factors that go into calculating the cost of a fat graft treatment, and one of the most important is the reason for the graft.
+For example, if you’re applying the fat graft to a lip enhancement, the price will be very different from that of a procedure to augment your breasts or buttocks.
 The size or extent of the treatment area also plays an important role in determining cost.

 In general, you can count on fat grafts costing more than other injectable fillers like collagen, Sculptra, or Restylane, but even that can be difficult to predict.
 They are, however, consistently more expensive than liposuction alone.
 This is simply because liposuction is only the first part of a 3-part process.